nodrogluap/pokay/README.md

 15507  nnnnTTTATCTACTGATGGTAAC 15525
 ```

-But the following partial alignment will be reported, with Poke adding lower case bases to the 3' end of the BLAST alignment so the mismatch is immediately visible:
+But the following partial alignment will be reported, with Pokay adding lower case bases to the 3' end of the BLAST alignment so the mismatch is immediately visible:

 ```text
 ===hCoV-19/England/BRIS-123C3F/2020|EPI_ISL_442779|2020-04-07|Europe===